Center for Engaged Democracy: Dan Sarofian-Butin

-Dr. Dan Sarofian-Butin is the founder of the Center for an Engaged Democracy and the founding dean of the School of Education and an associate professor at Merrimack College.
+Dan Sarofian-Butin is the founder of the Center for an Engaged Democracy and the founding dean of the School of Education and an associate professor at Merrimack College.
 He is also the editor and author of more than sixty academic publications.
 His research focuses on community engagement and also issues of education preparation and policy.
-Prior to working in higher education, Dr. Butin was a middle school math and science teacher and the chief financial officer of Teach for America.
+Prior to working in higher education, Butin was a middle school math and science teacher and the chief financial officer of Teach for America.